-In this post, we are going to discuss soccer goalie drills for kids who want to become a goalkeeper.
+In this post, we are going to discuss 6 soccer goalie drills for kids who want to become a goalkeeper.
 We are going to look at drills that develop catching techniques.

-The goalie, or officially known as the goalkeeper is the player who prevents the opposing team from scoring in her goal.
+The goalie, or officially known as the goalkeeper is the player who prevents the opposing team from scoring her team’s goal.
 She is the last resort her team will rely on if they will win the gold medal or the bronze.

-The goalkeeper may be seen as a player who doesn’t do much on the field but her role required her to develop skills in dribbling, quick reflex to block the ball and be able to jump and stretch.
+The goalkeeper may be seen as a player who doesn’t do much on the field but her role required her to develop skills in dribbling, quick reflex to block the ball, and be able to jump and stretch.

 A young player should not be forced to take the position because she is still in a development phase.
 But you will soon find out if she is a good goalkeeper or she is best up at the front.